ncperdomo/FICORO_GNSS/README.md

 ---
 ## 4) Example outputs:

-FICORO_GNSS includes a set of input velocity fields for the Alpine-Himalayan region.
-Run the main Jupyter notebook to generate maps similar to the ones shown below:
+**FICORO_GNSS** includes a set of input velocity fields for the Alpine-Himalayan region.
+By running the main Jupyter notebook, you can filter, rotate, and combine these datasets to generate publication-quality maps using [PyGMT](https://www.pygmt.org/).
+Below are examples of the outputs you can expect:

 ![Number of independent velocity estimates at each GNSS station](Readme_figures/num_estimates.jpg)